 Hunting insects also is a form of enrichment.
 Enrichment is anything that adds variability to your Leopard Gecko’s environment that stimulates behavioral opportunities, such as hunting and exploring.
 Research shows that Leopard Geckos’ welfare is improved by enrichment.

-When you deliver insects to your Leopard Gecko, try not to throw them all in the tank and simply leave them there.
-Some live insects can be dangerous for your Leopard Gecko.
+When you deliver insects to your Leopard Gecko, try not to throw them all in the

 For example, they can die and introduce bacteria to the habitat.
 Or, they can even bite at your Leopard Gecko.
 Read our article on why you shouldn’t leave crickets in the tank to learn more.